English

 • The production of sperm

-• Increased muscle and bone mass
+• An increased muscle and bone mass

 • Body hair